wp-plugins/social-graph-protocol/readme.txt

 5. Post/Page Custom Meta Box For The Social Graph Plugin

 == Changelog ==

+= 2.0.5 =
+* No changes - just an update to avoid a repository deletion - hang in there though I do still have plans to advance this plugin

 = 2.0.4 =
 * Properly fixed an error some would get using the Facebook Debug tool when dealing with certain unsupported locale's